gauron99/func-tools/README.md

 # func-tools
-some tools for Knative Functions
+my tools for Knative Functions repo
+### build-deploy-test.sh
+- creates, builds & deploys all languages with --builder= flags locally and remotely with Tekton(--remote)
+- source build-deploy-test.sh --help for more information